Proposition F

 Transparency in Taxes

 If Proposition F is approved, sales tax would increase by one cent for every dollar spent on consumer goods and other purchases.
 Certain items would remain exempt in accordance with existing state sales tax laws.
+Items like fuel, utilities, medications and medical supplies are exempt.
+As well as WIC And SNAP benifit items.

 Responsible Planning

 Fire Districts maintain emergency reserves and use multi-year planning to ensure response times, staffing, and equipment don’t suffer in lean economic years.
 The District will still be able to float real property rates up in a bad economy and rates will be reduced even further in good economic years.
+The generated sales tax will drive all of it.

 What if it doesn't pass?